-ACDS is payable on qualifying disposal and continues to apply on any subsequent disposal within the 3 years holding period on a FIFO basis until the seller (together with any associates) has disposed of all the equity interest in the PHE.
+ACDS is payable on qualifying disposal and continues to apply on any subsequent disposal within the 3 years or 4 years holding period (as the case may be) on a FIFO basis until the seller (together with any associates) has disposed of all the equity interest in the PHE.
 See below for examples.